Skip to Main Content

 Within the Neon CRM system, a nonprofit could implement the following integrations that use the CRM’s certification program as a standard data configuration to address the following:

-Alternative Donations Options: Cryptocurrency
+Alternative Donations Options

 Another way you can expand your fundraising reach and move donors to higher levels, consider offering different giving options, such as cryptocurrency.

-According to The Giving Block, a Neon One certified integration, “When donating crypto, You receive a tax deduction for the fair market value of the crypto, and you avoid the capital gains tax you would have incurred if you had sold the crypto and then made a donation.
+According to The Giving Block, a Neon One certified integration, “When donating crypto, you receive a tax deduction for the fair market value of the crypto, and you avoid the capital gains tax you would have incurred if you had sold the crypto and then made a donation.
 That means you’re able to donate more, as well as deduct more on your tax return.”

 Learn More About Utilizing The Giving Block + Neon CRM